 The Professional Conduct Committee & Health Committee considers complaints against chiropractors referred to it by the Investigating Committee.
 The Committee can decide whether to determine a complaint by a public hearing or by private written submissions of evidence.
 If it is found that a complaint against a chiropractor is well founded, the Committee will take one of the following steps:

-The Audit Committee is responsible for the appointment and activity of the external auditors, maintaining and reviewing the General Chiropractic Council’s risk register, the accounting policies and the accounts of the Council.
+The Audit and Risk Committee is responsible for the appointment and activity of the external auditors, maintaining and reviewing the General Chiropractic Council’s risk register, the accounting policies and the accounts of the Council.
 The Committee also monitors the strategic processes for risk and governance of the Council.

 The Reappointments Committee assesses whether particular candidates for reappointment to the Council should be recommended to the Privy Council.
 It is a sub-committee of the Council.
 The membership is decided by the Chair of the Council on each occasion, and will usually consist of two current Council members who are not seeking reappointment at that time, along with one independent member.
 Different provisions apply to any reappointment of the Chair of the Council.